betterscientificsoftware/bssw.io/CuratedContent/UserStories.md

 <ul>
 <li><p><a href="https://www.mountaingoatsoftware.com/agile/user-stories"> Overview and Examples</a> from Mountain Goat Software</p></li>
 <li><p><a href="https://www.youtube.com/watch?v=tKSUokG3Y0w"> YouTube video</a> from CA Technologies</p></li>
-<li><p><a href="https://www.google.com/url?sa=t&rct=j&q=&esrc=s&source=video&cd=1&cad=rja&uact=8&ved=0ahUKEwjs6faQ0O3VAhWKqFQKHZp7DpQQtwIIKDAA&url=https%3A%2F%2Fwww.youtube.com%2Fwatch%3Fv%3DZ8YLL_Wi66A&usg=AFQjCNEBUa2zSbgqd35dO1vZ0bkTX5Zv6w"> YouTube video </a> on *Getting Started with Agile : Epics, Features, and User Stories*</p></li>
+<li><p><a href="https://www.google.com/url?sa=t&rct=j&q=&esrc=s&source=video&cd=1&cad=rja&uact=8&ved=0ahUKEwjs6faQ0O3VAhWKqFQKHZp7DpQQtwIIKDAA&url=https%3A%2F%2Fwww.youtube.com%2Fwatch%3Fv%3DZ8YLL_Wi66A&usg=AFQjCNEBUa2zSbgqd35dO1vZ0bkTX5Zv6w"> YouTube video </a> on <i>Getting Started with Agile : Epics, Features, and User Stories</i></p></li>
   </ul>

+### An example of a user story
 The IDEAS-ECP project has been pursuing the user story approach to streamline the project’s activities and also to understand how user stories could support ECP software development efforts.
 For the purposes of the project, the stories are classified as follows:
-- *training and documentation*: stories related to specific needs for documentation and training, such as the casual usage of services for version control, description of design patterns for version control, design of specific training courses (e.g., on new features in a programming language), etc.
+- *Training and documentation*: stories related to specific needs for documentation and training, such as the casual usage of services for version control, description of design patterns for version control, design of specific training courses (e.g., on new features in a programming language), etc.
-- *software integration and testing*: stories related to component integration and testing, software robustness, multi-repository development, process to stress software functionalities under different compilation scenarios, etc.
+- *Software integration and testing*: stories related to component integration and testing, software robustness, multi-repository development, process to stress software functionalities under different compilation scenarios, etc.
-- *software quality*: stories related to updates on HPC architectures, continuous integration to enable testing at DOE computing facilities, access to reliable tools (and examples) to support the improvement of application performance, etc.
+- *Software quality*: stories related to updates on HPC architectures, continuous integration to enable testing at DOE computing facilities, access to reliable tools (and examples) to support the improvement of application performance, etc.
-- *practice and standards*: stories related to the creation of team policies, coding standards, guidelines on releasing, licensing, copyrighting, and managing software contributions, etc.
+- *Practice and standards*: stories related to the creation of team policies, coding standards, guidelines on releasing, licensing, copyrighting, and managing software contributions, etc.
-- *software requirements and development*: stories related to time-saving tips for developing better software, improvement of design processes, introduction of code reviews for producing higher quality software, etc.
+- *Software requirements and development*: stories related to time-saving tips for developing better software, improvement of design processes, introduction of code reviews for producing higher quality software, etc.
-- *operational*: stories related to the editorial workflow for BSSw (this website), interviews performed by the project, documenting and publicizing the project’s outreach activities, etc.
+- *Operational*: stories related to the editorial workflow for BSSw (this website), interviews performed by the project, documenting and publicizing the project’s outreach activities, etc.

 #### Contributed by [Osni Marques](https://github.com/oamarques)